Updated on September 8, 2016

 Icelandic: An unbelievably hardy land race.
 A land race means that they are not all uniform in color or body type.
 You will see a diversity in comb type as well.
 They all do seem to have a tuft of feathers on the top of the head.
 They are superb layers of small to medium sized off-white eggs.
 Knowing Iceland's moderate maritime climate and that this breed had developed there for over a thousand years, I was fearful they would not handle the extremes of Iowa weather very well.
 I was first pleasantly surprised in the Winter when they handled -25 deg.
 F with ease.
 Then on that horrible July day with a heat index of 133 deg.
 F, I was afraid that when I reached their pen I would find them all dead.
 I was pleasantly surprised to see none dead eventhough there were massive losses in adjoining pens.
 They are superb foragers with a most pleasant temperament.
 This is perhaps the ideal breed for someone who wants a diversity of color, but only wants one breed.
 They are not a terribly large chicken but are extremely feed efficient.
 Chicks $5.00 each (15) (SOLD OUT FOR 2016)

 Mahogany Russian Orloff: A reddish brown color version of the Russian Orloff.
 Minimal spangling, none is desired.
 Active, good dual purpose for meat and eggs.
 Not as yet admitted to the APA Standard.
 Layer of off-white large eggs.
-Chicks $5.00 each (10) (SOLD OUT THROUGH 7/5/16)
+Chicks $5.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 Manx Rumpies: Rumpless, variable color and comb.
 A very rare breed that lays colorful eggs and are difficult to breed.
 They have various comb types but small single combs are the most common.
 The absence of the tail makes it a challenge to get fertile eggs.
 They are superb layers, but fertility rate can be very low at times.
 This breed is not as yet listed in the APA Standard.
-Chicks $7.50 each (5) (SOLD OUT THROUGH 6/7/16)
+Chicks $7.50 each (5) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 Marraduna Basques (Euskal Oiloa): Special thanks to Mary Alban for sharing some of these with us.
 They are a unique land race type from the Basque area of Spain.
 They sort of resemble a buffy Delaware in type and color.
 Considerable color variations exist in this breed.
 Common things to select for are yellow feet and legs and a single comb.
 They are incredibly friendly, almost annoyingly so when it comes to friendliness.
-Chicks $6.00 each (10) (SOLD OUT THROUGH 5/24/16)
+Chicks $6.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 Muffed Old English Game: A colorful mix of muffed (bearded) Old English Game Fowl.
 Their history is very old.
 They are excellent foragers, good setters and mothers.
 They have a small single comb with five points and lay a tinted egg.
 This breed is not as yet listed in the APA Standard.
 Chicks $4.00 each (10) (SOLD OUT FOR 2016)